Most academic work draws upon the works of others; therefore, citing your sources is an important part of the scholarly writing process.

 2) At the end of your paper - Assemble a complete list of your sources.
 This is knows as a "Bibliography," "Reference List" or "Works Cited" section.

-This work was created by Jason Puckett and Amy Harris and licensed by Georgia State University Library under a Creative Commons Attribution-NonCommercial 3.0 United States License
+This work was created and licensed by Georgia State University Library under a Creative Commons Attribution-NonCommercial 3.0 United States License

 You may reproduce any part of it for noncommercial purposes as long as credit is included.
 We encourage you to license your derivative works under Creative Commons as well to encourage sharing and reuse of educational materials.